 Flushing may happen for no obvious reason, though sometimes it can be triggered by stress, exercise or drinking alcohol.

 - Facial skin lesions.
-Purplish areas of spiderlike veins may appear on the nose and upper lip.
+Purplish areas of spiderlike veins may appear on your nose and upper lip.

 - Diarrhea.
 Frequent, watery stools sometimes accompanied by abdominal cramps may occur in people who have carcinoid syndrome.